mattermost/mattermost-test-management/data/test-cases/mobile-v2/mobile-playbook/search_playbooks.md

 This test case verifies that users can search for playbooks on mobile devices.

+## Precondition
+- User has a Mattermost account with access to multiple playbooks with different names
+- At least one playbook contains special characters in its name
+- Mobile app is installed and configured

 **Step 1**

 1. Login to a Mattermost server on a mobile device